danwing/referee/draft-wing-settle-referee.md

 domain name.

-Clients authenticate to the Referee and use HTTP GET to fetch the named public key fingerprint from the Referee server.
-For example to get public key fingerprint of a server named printer-abcdef123.internal and a server named router.local, the following two GETs would be issued:
+Clients authenticate to the Referee and use HTTP GET to fetch the named public key fingerprint from the Referee server using a well-known URI.
+The Referee returns the SHA-256 fingerprint of the server's public key as an octet-stream.

+For example if the server's name is "smarttv-abcdef123.internal" the following HTTP GET would be issued by the client to retrieve that server's public key fingerprint:

 ~~~~
-  GET /.well-known/referee/sha256/printer-abcdef123.internal HTTP/1.1
-  GET /.well-known/referee/sha256/printer.internal HTTP/1.1
+  GET /.well-known/referee/sha256/smarttv-abcdef123.internal
 ~~~~

-The data returned is the SHA-256 fingerprint of the server's public key returned as an octet-stream.

 ## Servers

-A server supporting this specification is expected to be a printer (using IPPS or HTTPS), file server (e.g., NAS or laptop), IoT device, router (especially its HTTPS-based management console), or similar.
+A server supporting this specification is expected to be a printer (using IPPS or HTTPS), file server (e.g., NAS or laptop), IoT device, router (especially its HTTPS-based management console), scanner, Smart TV, or similar.

 Each local domain device supporting Referee has a public key.
 During installation of the device to a Referee network, the device's hostname